-If you’re thinking it’s not worthwhile to invest in a professional streaming platform since there are plenty of free ones available, you need to take some things into consideration.
+If you’re thinking it’s not worthwhile investing in a professional streaming platform since there are plenty of free ones available, you need to take some things into consideration.
 Free streaming platforms can include YouTube and Facebook, for example – but these were not necessarily designed as primarily streaming platforms.
-YouTube is a video sharing website which allows live streaming and Facebook is a social media website.
+YouTube is a video-sharing website supporting live streaming and Facebook is a social media website.
 With these platforms, you won’t be able to monetize your content freely, apart from ads on YouTube.
 You also don’t have control over where and how your videos are stored – meaning they can be deleted if your account gets closed.
-Another drawback for these platforms is the fact that you don’t have privacy or control of whoever gets to see your live broadcast, nor any control over the ads being displayed for the duration of the stream.
-All in all, these websites do not have much to offer for videographers simply because they were not designed with this goal in mind, but on the other hand you can definitely use them to promote your own website and reap all the benefits yourself.
+Another drawback of these platforms is the lack of privacy or control of whoever gets to see your live broadcast or any control over the ads being displayed for the duration of the stream.
+All in all, these websites do not have much to attract videographers simply because they were not designed with this goal in mind, but on the other hand, you can definitely use them to promote your own website and reap all the benefits yourself.

 Creating an Account on WpStream

 To create an account, simply visit WpStream.Net and click on “My Account” or “Try It For Free”.

 You will then be redirected to the register/login page, where you will have to fill in your details.

 Once you created an account, you will be redirected to the pricing page.
 At this stage, you don’t have to worry about credit card details or being charged – you can simply create a trial account to test the platform.

 Different streaming packages include different advantages, features, bandwidth, and viewing hours.

 The free trial account, for example, offers 500 MB streaming bandwidth and 100 MB recording storage, which is more than enough for testing purposes.